Reelsee/Reelsee/README.md

 - 👋 Hi, I’m @Reelsee

-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m currently learning HTML, CSS and Javascript (beginner, though!)

 <!---
 Reelsee/Reelsee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.